golioth/developer-training/website/docs/intro.md

 ## What is this training all about?

 This is a place where you're going to learn about Golioth features by playing with hardware.
-This training is meant to take anywhere from 60-120 minutes, depending on how deep you decide to go into each exercise.
+To start this training, plan to spend anywhere from 60-120 minutes, with additional optional exercises for basic I/O and sensors when you have more time available.
 It is mainly meant as a guided training (either over video conference or in-person), but there will eventually be links to watch some of the presentation content asynchronously.
 The main reason to take this training with an instructor is to have a guiding hand and someone to ask questions live.
 In the event you're taking this training asynchronously, utilize [our forum](https://forum.golioth.io) and [our Discord channel](https://golioth.io/discord) for wherever you get stuck.

 ## How can you use this material after training is over?